King’s Day (Koningsdag) is the most important day in the Netherlands. It’s a national holiday in celebration of King Willem-Alexander’s birthday.

 … Just kidding!!

-What really happens is that the streets bleed orange and people party the night before (King’s Night), then all day, then all night long again – as the Dutch do best!
+What really happens is that the streets bleed orange and the whole country parties for 2 days straight – the night before (King’s Night), then all day, then all night long again – as the Dutch do best!

-It’s the biggest party day of the year, and this year King’s Day falls on Thursday, April 27th.
+King’s Day is the biggest party day of the year, and this year it falls on Thursday, April 27th.
 People don orange (the Dutch national color) and spill out into the streets and canals.
-The city is comes alive after a long winter hibernation, celebrating with festivals and flea markets.
+The city comes alive after a long winter hibernation, celebrating with festivals and flea markets.

 And tickets are a steal!
 A daytime ticket is only €10, nighttime ticket is €12.50, and a combo ticket is €20.

-The biggest nationwide King’s Day in the Netherland, the Kingsland Festival hits five of the major Dutch cities as Groningen, Maastricht, Den Bosch, Twente and of course, Amsterdam!
+The biggest nationwide King’s Day in the Netherland, the Kingsland Festival hits five of the major Dutch citie: Groningen, Maastricht, Den Bosch, Twente and of course, Amsterdam!

 This festival celebrates all things Oranje.
 If you’re a dance music fan, you may know that a large majority of the world’s most well-known DJs hail from the Netherlands.
 As such, the festival features some of the famous Dutch DJs as Tiesto, Martin Garrix, and Chocolate Puma.
 Besides Big Room and Future House, there’s a Hardstyle stage (also a product of the Netherlands).
 Lastly, there’s a Dutch top 40 stage, for example Lil Kleine is a well-known Dutch rapper & The Flexican combines Dutch hip hop, house and electronic.
 Definitely a good musical & cultural experience!